simonjaeger/OfficeDev-HOL/Excel-Add-in/README.md

     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Excel-Add-in/Images/Selection.png)

 #### Exercise 4.1: Create a custom start document ####
-When bulding an Excel add-in, you can choose to use a custom document as the starting point.
+When bulding an Excel add-in, you can use a custom document as the starting point.
 This is useful when building an Excel add-in that depends on a specific layout or setup.
 It means that you don't have to set up everything each time you restart your project.

 1. Launch Excel and create a new **Blank workbook**.
     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Excel-Add-in/Images/NewWorkbook.png)